Annie Jenness Miller: Later years, death, and legacy

 As an advocate for dress reform, Miller lectured all over the United States and Canada on topics on athletics and dress, and designed a costume for women which she claimed "fulfilled the requirements of both hygiene and art."

-She was the author of two books Physical Beauty and Father, Mother and Babe.
+She was the author of two books: Physical Beauty and Father, Mother and Babe.
 Physical Beauty talks about her opinions of what is physical beauty, going against higher ideals, individuality, and the dress reform, and many other topics.

-Annie would also “patent and sell clothing for athletics, leisure and even a business suit for women.
+Miller would also "patent and sell clothing for athletics, leisure and even a business suit for women.
 But her styles hewed somewhat to the accepted norms so as not to be too provocative.
-Her middle way appealed to many women who simply wanted comfortable clothes, not a full-on fashion revolution.”
+Her middle way appealed to many women who simply wanted comfortable clothes, not a full-on fashion revolution."

-For the last years of her life, she resided in Washington, D.C. where she had a large real estate interest.
+For the last years of her life, she resided in Washington, D.C., where she had a large real estate interest.